ML4ITS/tdt99-2020/README.md

 The course is structure in form of set of workshops where each student will present one paper followed by group work and discussions.

 ### Instructions for Students
-The student should prepare a 12-15 minutes presentation of the assigned paper.
-The presentation should focus on the following aspects of the article:
+The student should prepare a 12-15 minutes presentatA presentation could focus on the following aspects:
-A presentation could focus on the following aspects:
 - Motivation (why this problem is important?)
+- Description of the addressed problem (and challenges)
+- Related work (how is addressed the same or similar problem)
 - Methods
-- Test results
+- Exaperimental Setting and Results
 - Conclusions
+The presentation is followed by a short discussion.

 ### Calendar